author:

 Find the internal isentropic, polytropic and isothermal efficiency of a turbocompressor that compresses dry air.
 The inlet air temperature is 14,34 °C and the outlet air temperature is 480,6 °C. The inlet pressure is atmospheric and the compression ratio is 23.
 The internal input power of the turbocompressor is 12,6 MW.
 The turbocompressor is equipped with a casing cooling with a capacity of 0,8 MW.
 The solution of this problem is shown in Appendix 2.

-Using a linear approximation of reversible polytropic compression in a T-s diagram to approximate state epol T [K]; t [°C]; s [J·K-1·kg-1]; q [kJ·kg-1]
+Using linear approximation of reversible polytropic compression in T-s chart to approximate state epol T [K]; t [°C]; s [J·K-1·kg-1]; q [kJ·kg-1]

 Symbol descriptions are in Appendix 2.